snail007/goproxy/docs/manual/manual.md

 `proxy http -t tcp -p 2.2.2.2:33080 --bind-listen`

+#### Flexible Outgoing IP

+Although the above `--bind-listen` parameter can specify the outgoing IP, the `entry IP` and the `outgoing IP` cannot be referenced artificially.
+If you want the ingress IP and the egress IP to be different, you can use the `--bind-ip` parameter, format: `IP:port`, for example: `1.1.1.1:8080`, `[2000:0:0:0:0 :0:0:1]:8080`.
+For multiple binding requirements, the `--bind-ip` parameter can be repeated.

+For example, this machine has IP `5.5.5.5`, `6.6.6.6`, and monitors two ports `8888` and `7777`, the command is as follows:

+`Proxy tcp -t tcp -p :8888,:7777 --bind-ip 5.5.5.5:7777 --bind-ip 6.6.6.6:8888 -T tcp -P 2.2.2.2:3322`

+Then the client access port `7777`, the outgoing IP is `5.5.5.5`, access port `8888`, the outgoing IP is `6.6.6.6`, if both `--bind-ip` and `--bind- are set at the same time listen`,`--bind-ip` has higher priority.

+In addition, the `IP` part of the `--bind-ip` parameter supports specifying the `network card name`, `wildcards`, and more than one can be specified.
+The detailed description is as follows:

+- Specify the network card name, such as: `--bind-ip eth0:7777`, and then the client accesses the `7777` port, and the egress IP is the IP of the eth0 network card.
+- The network card name supports wildcards, such as: `--bind-ip eth0.*:7777`, then the client accesses the port `7777`, and the egress IP is randomly selected from the IP of the network card starting with `eth0.`.
+- IP supports wildcards, such as: `--bind-ip 192.168.?.*:777`, then the client accesses the `7777` port, the  outgoing IP is all the IPs of the machine, and matches the IP of `192.168.?.*` A randomly selected one.
+- It can also be several combinations of network card name and IP, and several selective divisions using half-width, such as: `-bind-ip pppoe??,192.168.?.*:7777`, and then the client accesses the `7777` port , The  outgoing IP is the machine's network card name matching `pppoe??`
+  It is randomly selected from the IP matching `192.168.?.*` in the machine IP.
+- The wildcard character `*` represents 0 to any character, `? `Represents 1 character.
+- If the IP of the network card changes, it will take effect in real time.
+- You can use the `--bind-refresh` parameter to specify the interval to refresh the local network card information, the default is `5`, the unit is second.

 ### 1.17 Certificate parameters use base64 data

 By default, the -C, -K parameter is the path to the crt certificate and the key file.